 To overcome the artifacts of ad-hoc seismic parameterizations, we explicitly apply thermodynamic constraints on the allowed shear velocities by developing a physically motivated parameterization.
-The idea is to parameterize the thermal structure of the upper mantle in terms of solutions to the differential equations consistent with the model shown in Figure 10, and then to convert the thermal model into P- and S- wave velocities using equations (A1)-(A13).
+The idea is to parameterize the thermal structure of the upper mantle in terms of the thermal model shown in Figure 10, and then to convert the thermal model into P- and S-wave velocities using equations (A1)-(A13).

 We assume that heat transfer in the shallow part of the upper mantle is controlled by conduction.
 This conductive layer is separated from the convective mantle by a transition layer.
 The temperature profile within the conductive layer is described by the half-space cooling solution given by equation (B7).
-Following Appendix B, we fix the mantle temperature $T_m = 1300^{\circ}$ C and describe the conductive part of the model with one parameter; i.e., cooling age τ_c .
+Following Appendix B, we fix the mantle temperature $T_m =$

+1300°C and describe the conductive part of the model with one parameter; i.e., cooling age $\tau_c$ .
 We consider the conductive and convective layers to be thermally decoupled, which implies that the parameters describing these two layers are independent.
-In the convective layer, we fix the adiabatic thermal gradient D_a to 0.5° C/km (Turcotte & Schubert 1982) and the free parameter is the potential temperature T_p (Appendix B).
+In the convective layer, we fix the adiabatic thermal gradient $D_a$ to 0.5°C/km (Turcotte & Schubert 1982), which leaves potential temperature $T_p$ (Appendix B) as the single free parameter.
 The transition layer provides a smooth transition between the conductive and convective parts of the model.
 The thicknesses of the conductive and the transition layer depend on the cooling age.
-The bottom of the conductive layer is defined as the depth at which the temperature calculated with equation (B7) is equal to 1100°C. The thickness of the transition layer is set to 70% of the thickness of the conductive layer.
+We define the bottom of the conductive layer as the depth at which the temperature calculated with equation (B7) is equal to 1100°C. The thickness of the transition layer is set to 70% of the thickness of the conductive layer.

-The mantle temperature profile, therefore, is described by only two parameters: the cooling age τ_c and the potential temperature in the convective mantle T_p .
+The mantle temperature profile, therefore, is described by only two unknowns: the cooling age $\tau_c$ and the potential temperature in the convective mantle $T_p$ .
 These two parameters replace the four cubic B-splines used by Shapiro & Ritzwoller (2002).
 Figure 13 shows the temperature and the shear velocity quality factor predicted by such a simple thermal model with $T_p = 1300^{\circ}$ C for four different cooling ages.
 The temperature decreases and the quality factor increases with increasing cooling age.
-The value of the quality factor predicted for the asthenosphere beneath the young ocean is consistent with existing observations (e.g., Canas & Mitchell 1981; Chan et al. 1989).
+The value of the quality factor predicted for the asthenosphere beneath the young ocean is roughly consistent with existing observations (e.g., Canas & Mitchell 1981; Chan et al. 1989).

-Results of the inversion using the thermal parameterization are shown in Figure 14 for the same two points in the Pacific shown in Figure 10.
-Comparison of the inversions using the thermal and the seismic parameterizations (Figures 14 and 11) reveals that, while there is no significant difference in the misfit to the observed dispersion curves, the inversion with the thermal parameterization has several distinct advantages.
+Results of the inversion using the thermal model are shown in Figure 14 for the same two locations in the Pacific shown in Figure 11.
+Comparing the inversions using the thermal and the seismic parameterizations reveals that, while there is little difference in the misfit to the observed dispersion curves, the inversion with the thermal parameterization has several distinct advantages.
 First, the non-physical artifacts disappear from the temperature profiles.
 Temperature increases monotonically with depth.
 Second, the uncertainties in seismic velocities and temperatures are significantly reduced.
 Third, the parameters used in the thermal parameterization are more convenient for interpretation than the spline coefficients used in the ad-hoc seismic parameterization.
 For example, consider the estimated range of cooling ages.
-At the point in the Southern Pacific (44S 134W), τ_c ranges between 33 Ma and 63 Ma and the lithospheric age (48 Ma) lies within these bounds.
-However, at the Northen Pacific point (32N 160W), the estimated cooling age is systematically lower than the age of the lithosphere (40-72 Ma compared with 101 Ma).
-This result agrees with the lithospheric flattening of old lithosphere (e.g., Parsons & Slater 1977; Stein & Stein 1992).
-An advantage of using the thermal parameterization is that the estimated cooling age with uncertainties results directly from the Monte-Carlo inversion.
+At the location in the Southern Pacific (44S, 134W), $\tau_c$ ranges between 33 Ma and 63 Ma and the lithospheric age (48 Ma) lies within these bounds.
+However, at the Northen Pacific location (32N, 160W), the estimated cooling age is systematically lower than the age of the lithosphere (40-72 Ma compared with 101 Ma).
+This result agrees with the topographic flattening and increased heat flow of old lithosphere compared to expectations from lithospheric age alone (e.g., Parsons & Sclater 1977; Stein & Stein 1992).
+An advantage of using the thermal parameterization is that an estimated cooling age with uncertainties results directly from the Monte-Carlo inversion.